 On Android, Negotiate is implemented using an external Authentication app provided by third parties.
 Details are given in Writing a SPNEGO Authenticator for Chrome on Android.
 The AuthAndroidNegotiateAccountType policy is used to tell Chrome the Android account type provided by the app, hence letting it find the app.

 On other platforms, Negotiate is implemented using the system GSSAPI libraries.
 The first time a Negotiate challenge is seen, Chrome tries to dlopen one of several possible shared libraries.
 If it is unable to find an appropriate library, Chrome remembers for the session and all Negotiate challenges are ignored for lower priority challenges.

 The GSSAPILibraryName policy can be used to specify the path to a GSSAPI library that Chrome should use.

 Otherwise, Chrome tries to dlopen/dlsym each of the following fixed names in the order specified:

 * OSX: libgssapi_krb5.dylib * Linux: libgssapi_krb5.so.2, libgssapi.so.4, libgssapi.so.2, libgssapi.so.1

 Chrome OS follows the Linux behavior, but does not have a system gssapi library, so all Negotiate challenges are ignored.

 - Support GSSAPI on Windows [for MIT Kerberos for Windows or Heimdal]

-- Warn about Basic authentication scheme over unencrypted channels.
+- Offer a policy to disable Basic authentication scheme over unencrypted channels.